walkawayy/TR1X/docs/tr1/COMMANDS.md

   `/wireframe off`
   Enables or disables the wireframe mode.
 Enter the debugging realm!

+- `/debug on`
+  `/debug off`
+  Enables or disables the debug mode.
+Draws all room triggers.

 - `/endlevel`
   `/nextlevel`
   Ends the current level.
 Ideal for speedruns.